Hyperparticle/integrity-coded-database/README.md

 ```
 1. convert-db      - Converts an existing DB to an ICDB (both schema and data)
 2. convert-data    - (Coming Soon) Generates integrity codes for existing DB data
-3. convert-query   - (Coming Soon) Converts a DB query to an ICDB query
+3. convert-query   - Converts a DB query to an ICDB query
 4. execute-query   - (Coming Soon) Executes an ICDB query and verifies all returned data
 ```